brohrer/dotcom/markdown/data_eng_for_beginners.md

 ### Data mesh

-Because the the end goal of the data pipeline is data products, built for particular people to answer particular questions, a data mesh approach takes this to the extreme and makes every team responsible for their own pipelines, from source to mart.
+Because the end goal of the data pipeline is data products, built for particular people to answer particular questions, a data mesh approach takes this to the extreme and makes every team responsible for their own pipelines, from source to mart.
 On the upside, this gives end users